Gurobi/gurobi-ai-modeling/source/prompting-custom-gpt.rst

 Custom GPTs
 ============

-Since the steps necessary for translating a problem description into an optimization model is well defined in :ref:`funnel` and not necessarily changing we can utilize a Custom GPT that has these steps baked.
-Moreover, some common issues with the current LLM can herein be addressed.
+Since the steps necessary for translating a problem description into an optimization model is well defined in :ref:`funnel`, we can leverage the Custom GPT functionality of ChatGPT to have these steps baked-in.

 We have published a Custom GPT called: `Gurobi Model Builder <https://chatgpt.com/g/g-g69cy3XAp-gurobi-model-builder>`_.
 This Custom GPT incorporates some of the reasoning steps and helps build, execute and interpret the results of the model